 The tale of the name Doulace begins with a family who lived in a place named Dallas in Moray, near the royal burgh of Forres.
 The place name Dallas comes from the Gaelic dail or "meadow," and fas or "dwelling."
 Another source claims "this place takes its name from the two Gaelic words dale, a vale or plain, and uis, contracted from uisge, water."

 Early Origins of the Doulace family

-Another 146 words (10 lines of text) covering the years 1292, 1600, 1756, 1824 and are included under the topic Early Doulace History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Doulace research.
+Another 102 words (7 lines of text) covering the years 1292, 1600, 1756, 1824 and are included under the topic Early Doulace History in all our PDF Extended History products and printed products wherever possible.

 Doulace Spelling Variations

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Doulace has been spelled Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Doulace family (pre 1700)